AlexKyriakakis/OntoSearch/README.md

 ### Installing

-Look for the InstalationGuide file for a step by step installation.
+Look in the InstalationGuide file for a step by step installation.

 ## Built With